-In order to find the expected value of the INI power on a link in the network, firstly, the distribution of the distance (β k,R) between the R node and the I nodes was determined.
+In order to find the expected value of the INI power on a link, the distribution of the distance ($\beta{k,R}$) between the R node and the I nodes was determined.
 Then, the spatial density of interfering nodes was estimated using the probability of interference within the inter-working network.
 A region of interference is defined for each R-node and the interference from nodes beyond this region is said to negligible.
-An approximation for the negative second moment allowed a tractable mathematical analysis of the relationship between the INI power experienced on a link and other important parameters such as SINR, node transmit power and the spatial node density.
+An approximation of the negative second moment allowed a tractable mathematical analysis of the relationship between the INI power experienced on a link and other important parameters such as SINR, node transmit power and the spatial node density.
 The analysis also shows how a wireless link's performance in terms of SINR depends on these parameters.
-Such an understanding provides valuable insights to inter-working multi-hop wireless network designers.
+Such an understanding gives valuable insights to inter-working multi-hop wireless network designers.